Nivalyx/osu-wiki/wiki/Tournaments/Donut_Cup/1/en.md

 ### Tournament registration

-1. In order to participate, players are required to form a team and register into the tournament as a team through [this form](https://forms.gle/1EoZ7GF8mrSaQ7pG7).
+1. In order to participate, players are required to form a team of around 4–6 players and register into the tournament as a team through [this form](https://forms.gle/1EoZ7GF8mrSaQ7pG7).
    - Each team is required to have least one player from [Asia](https://en.wikipedia.org/wiki/Asia) or [Oceania](https://en.wikipedia.org/wiki/Oceania) in their roster.
    - For the sake of simplification, regions of certain transcontinental countries such as ::{ flag=AZ }:: Azerbaijan or ::{ flag=RU }:: Russia that extends to the Asian continent are considered as a part of Asia.
 2. Each team has to submit a designated team captain and a team name to the tournament management before the end of the screening phase.